 Now the proposal is there and my view is “better late than never”.
 The opposition is, as I said before, natural but I hope the government with a new outlook for the entire country will listen to reason and act accordingly.

-KK Sethi, a 1963 batch IAS officer borne on the Madhya Pradesh cadre, has had an illustrious career.
-He was Chairman Board of Revenue Madhya Pradesh, Chief Secretary Manipur, and head of the National Commission for Linguistic Minorities (NCLM)
+KK Sethi, a 1963 batch IAS officer.
+He was borne on the Madhya Pradesh cadre and has had an illustrious career.
+He was Chairman Board of Revenue Madhya Pradesh, Chief Secretary Manipur, and head of the National Commission for Linguistic Minorities (NCLM).